weitblicker/weitblickapp-server/README.md

 ## Building the webserver

-### Edit the `options.properties`.
+### Edit the `options.properties`

 An example is given below.
 Basically, all you need is to modify paths and ports.

 ```
 weitblickapp-server.BASE_URI=https://weitblick-server:443/